The cultural mobilization of cities and local governments in the COVID-19 crisis

 - Paris: Actions for the culture sectors on COVID-19, including a questionnaire for the unlocking, with questions on the measures taken by other cities for music and art schools, performing arts, museums and historical sites.

-- Donostia: The DKFTxean, a cultural programme during the confinement (reports available in Basque and Spanish).
+- Donostia: The DKFTxean, a cultural programme during the confinement (reports available in English, Basque and Spanish).

 - Dublin: Activities online and planning to support cultural connections, by the Culture Company.